D-Pow/mock-requests/ReadMe.md

     [myApiUrl]: {
         // The desired response is now nested inside the `response` property.
         // This will be the initial default value of the `response` parameter
-        // in the function below.
+        // in the function below, but won't be used after that.
         response: initialMockResponse,
         // The dynamicResponseModFn takes in the request and previous
         // response as arguments to produce the new response.